brettwold/brettwold.github.io/_posts/2017-02-26-Angular2-Http-Auth-Interceptor.md

 <script src="https://gist.github.com/brettwold/f94ec2de1355dab62619052c4b38e86e.js"></script>

-Diving into the code above you can see that the main `request` method of the Http is overridden so that a token can be added to the headers of every request sent by the class.
+As you can see above the main `request` method of the Http class is overridden and an authorsation token is added to the headers of every request sent by the class.
 The `requestWithToken` method adds a standard HTTP `Authorization` header item to every request.
-This header will contain a token that has been previously obtained by the application.
-If no token has yet been obtained then by default this implementation will throw an Error, but this can be overridden by changing the configuration parameters passed to this interceptor on construction (more about that later).
-As you can also see the token is obtained by whatever `Promise<string>` the `getToken()` method returns which had to be provided by the concrete implemetation of this abstract base class.
+The header will contain a `Bearer` token that has been previously obtained by the application.
+If no token has yet been obtained then by default this implementation will throw an Error, but this can be overridden by changing the configuration parameters passed to this interceptor on construction.
+The authorisation token is obtained by calling the `getToken()` method which returns a `Promise<string>`.
+The actual implementation of this method should be provided by the concrete implementation of this abstract class.

-Also as you can see all the standard HTTP method calls are overridden and make a call to the `intercept()` method.
-This method add a catch observer to catch any HTTP call this has a response code of 401.
-If a 401 is observed then a call is made to the `refreshToken()` method which should make an attempt to obtain a new token.
-Also the `intercept()` method takes care of storing the original HTTP request details so that once an authorisation token has been obtained the original call cen be sent automatically and the original subscriber to the call is completely unaware anything different has happened.
+All the standard HTTP method calls are overridden and they in turn make a call to the `intercept()` method where the main work is done.
+This method adds a catch observer to the standard Observer chain so that any HTTP call which returns a response code of 401 can be handled.
+If a 401 is observed then a call is made to the `refreshToken()` method which will in turn make an attempt to obtain a new token.
+As well as this the `intercept()` method takes care of storing the original HTTP request details so that once an authorisation token has been obtained the original HTTP call can be sent automatically and the original subscriber is completely unaware anything different has happened.

 As you can see this class is abstract so in order to use it you have to extend it